 Sight loss can happen to anyone, at any time.
-Right now there are nearly 2 million people in the UK who have significant sight loss.
-The cause could be genetic, the result of an accident, an illness or injury, or simply because of the ageing process but lifestyles can have an impact too - around half of all sight loss is preventable or treatable if detected early enough.
+Right now there are nearly 2 million people in the UK who have significant sight loss, and this figure is expected to double by 2050.
+The cause could be genetic, the result of an accident, illness or injury, or simply because of the ageing process but lifestyles can have an impact too – around half of all sight loss is preventable or treatable if detected early enough.

 Some of the more common causes of sight loss include:

 The central part of the retina we use for seeing things in fine detail – for reading, writing, driving, and recognising faces and colours, is called the macula.
 Macular disease is the collective term for several conditions which cause damage to the cells of the macula thus affecting the central vision.
 Macular disease is the most common cause of sight loss in the UK and age-related form of macular degeneration (AMD) is the leading cause of sight loss amongst older people.
 At the moment there is no cure for AMD but drug therapy, laser treatment or other medical treatment may, in some cases, be able to slow down or halt the disease.

 Macular disease causes blurred, distorted or dim vision and may progress slowly.
 It’s not painful so the affected person may not notice any changes at first.
 Regular sight tests should pick up any changes in vision.

 You can check your vision at home using an Amsler Grid.
 Further information can be found on the Macular Society website.

 Glaucoma is a name for a group of conditions which affect the optic nerve and affects two in every 100 people over the age of 40.
 People may have glaucoma and not know it as in the early stages there are usually no symptoms.
 40% of the optic nerve can be damaged before any vision loss is even noticed and the damage cannot be reversed so it is important to have regular eye tests.
 Anyone can develop glaucoma but the risk increases as you get older.